Protecting your data

 At NSFT Research, we have developed the following policies about setting up and conducting clinical research in the Trust.

-- Confirming research Capacity and Capability This SOP was approved on 24 November 2016 and published on 1 January 2017.
+- Confirming research Capacity and Capability This standard operating procedure (SOP) was approved on 24 November 2016 and published on 1 January 2017.
 Download RD001

 - Research Integrity, Fraud and Misconduct This SOP was approved on 29 June 2017 and published on 1 July 2017.
 Download RD003